-Pavlograd (Pavlohrad) is a city located in Dnepropetrovsk region of Ukraine.
+Pavlograd or Pavlohrad is a city located in Dnepropetrovsk region of Ukraine.

-The town was built for defending the Russian Empire borders.
-It was there that famous troop of Pavlograd hussars was located, their participation in the War of 1812 is reflected in L.Tolstoy novel “War and Peace”.
+The town was built to protect the Russian Empire borders.
+It was the place where famous Pavlograd hussars were stationed.
+Their participation in the War of 1812 is reflected in the novel “War and Peace” written by Tolstoy.

 More Historical Facts…

-From October 11, 1941, to September 18, 1943, the city was occupied by German troops and heavily destroyed.
+From October 11, 1941, to September 18, 1943, Pavlograd was occupied by German troops.
 In February 1943, there was an uprising here, the only one in the whole Ukraine.

 The city was liberated on September 18, 1943.
 This day became a city holiday.

-During the following 10 years, Pavlograd was rebuilt.
-New industrial structure of the city was formed, there were plants of machine-building, constructing, chemical, processing, light and food industries.
+During the following ten years, Pavlograd was rebuilt.
+The new industrial structure of the city was formed.
+Various plants of machine-building, constructing, chemical, processing, light and food industries were built.

-In the 50s of the 20th century, new history of the city began – as the center of Western Donbas coal basin and the miners’ region.
+In the 50s of the 20th century, the new history of the city began – as the center of western Donbas coal basin and the region of miners.

 Local History Museum.
 The museum is located in the center of the city, close to Spassky Cathedral.
-The exhibition tells the history of the city, including the history of famous 135th regiment of Pavlograd hussars, who became famous during the Franco-Russian war in 1812.
+The exhibition tells the history of the city, including the history of the famous 135th regiment of Pavlograd hussars, who became famous during the Franco-Russian war of 1812.

-The image of reckless hussar became popular after a comedy by E. Ryazanov, “Hussar Ballad” filmed in 1962.
-Belarusian sculptor V. Zhbanov portrayed Lieutenant Rzhevsky casually sitting on the bench.
+The image of this reckless hussar became popular after the comedy filmed by E. Ryazanov “Hussar Ballad” (1962).
+The Belarusian sculptor V. Zhbanov portrayed Lieutenant Rzhevsky casually sitting on the bench.
 Zavodskaya Street, 44.

 Mavrinsky Maidan.
-A huge, mysterious earthen structure of complex configuration located on the eastern outskirts of Mezeritch village.
-It is looking like a crab, or a mysterious symbol.
+This huge, mysterious earthen structure is located on the eastern outskirts of Mezeritch village.
+It looks like a crab, or a mysterious symbol.

 There are several theories about its purpose.
-On one of them, Zaporozhian Cossacks used it as a fortification.
-Some researchers see the connection between the design of Mavrinsky Maidan and the position of the sun at different times of the year.
+On one of them is that Zaporozhian Cossacks used it as a fortification.
+Some researchers see a connection between the design of Mavrinsky Maidan and the location of the sun in different seasons.

-Perhaps, it was a temple, religious place of worship, where ancient inhabitants of the area gathered for rituals or it is a calendar complex like the Stonehenge.
-Mezeritch village.
+Maybe, it was a temple, where ancient inhabitants of the area gathered for their rituals.
+Also, it can be a calendar complex like the Stonehenge.

 Pavlograd railway station

 Hotel “Zaman”.
-The hotel is located on the main highway of the city, which in turn is part of the highway “Kiev - Donetsk”.
+This hotel is located on the main highway of the city, which in turn is a part of the highway “Kiev - Donetsk”.
 The hotel complex is located at the entrance to the city from Donetsk.

 Hotel “Khimik”.
 The hotel of Pavlograd chemical plant is located on the outskirts of the city.
-The building was constructed in the Soviet times, most rooms are renovated.
+The building was constructed in Soviet times, most of the rooms are renovated.